 On May 23, 1942 took off from 7 Mile Drome near Port Moresby piloted by 1st Lt.
 Wesley E. Dickinson on a bombing mission against Lae Airfield.
 One of the gunners, Sgt John A. Gibson was a member of the Royal Australian Air Force (RAAF).
 Aboard as a passenger was Cpl.
 Earl R. Sevene a ground crew member who asked Dickinson to join the crew to experience a combat mission.

 The formation of six was led by B-25 pilot Captain Herman F. Lowery, Commanding Officer (C. O.) 13th Bombardment Squadron (13th BS) with wingmen B-25 pilot 1st Frank Timlin and B-25C 41-12462 pilot 2nd Lt.
 Keel.
 The other three were B-25C 41-12491 pilot 1st Lt.
 Dickinson with B-25 pilot Shearer and B-25 pilot Birnn.
 After taking off, Shearer failed to join the formation and aborted, leaving only five bombers to proceed on the mission.

-Five minutes before reaching the target area, the B-25s were attacked by five A6M2 Zeros from the Tainan Kōkūtai.
+Five minutes before reaching the target area, the B-25s were attacked by five A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group).
 After dropping their bombs, the B-25 formation flew southward down the north coast of New Guinea towards Buna.
 Undetected due to haze, a solitary A6M2 Zero piloted by WO Gitaro Miyazaki made a head-on pass against this bomber, hitting the right engine and nose killing two crew: Wuerpel and Sevene.

 Pilot Dickinson ordered the rest of the crew to bail out, and held the damaged bomber long enough for them to escape.
 Webb bailed out first, followed by Dickinson.
-The rest of the crew were dead and went in with the bomber when it crashed near Cape Loena.
+The rest of the crew were dead and went down with the bomber when it crashed near Cape Loena.
 When this bomber failed to return, it was officially declared Missing In Action (MIA).
 Also lost was B-25C 41-12462 (MIA).

 Fates of the Crew